Dronagiri

-The Dronagiri is a node of Navi Mumbai in Raigad district.
-It is located at the Southern tip of Navi Mumbai metropolis and spread over 1,250 hectares of land.
-The zone is located to the east of Uran town in Navi Mumbai, and is bound by the Karanja River on the south-east.
-Residential areas are located to the west and north-west of the zone, while the Jawaharlal Nehru Port (JNPT) area and township are located towards the north of the zone.
-The zone is adjacent to the JNPT port, and is located farthest from the central business districts of Belapur, Nerul and Vashi.
-Due to its proximity to the port, this zone is ideal for port-based industries.
+Dronagiri is a node of Navi Mumbai located on a peninsula in South Navi Mumbai's Raigad district.
+Dronagiri railway station, on the Port line, provides suburban rail connectivity, while road links connect the node to Uran, JNPT, and other parts of Navi Mumbai and Mumbai, respectively.

+The node is located to the east of Uran town and is bound by the Karanja creek on the south-east.
+Residential areas of Karanja, Chanje, Navin Sheva are located to the west and Kaladhonda, Bokadvira to the north-west of the node, while the Jawaharlal Nehru Port (JNPT) area and township are located towards the north of the node.
+The node is adjacent to the JNPT port, and is located farthest from the central business districts of Belapur, Nerul and Vashi.
+Due to its proximity to the port, this node is ideal for port-based industries.

 Introduction

 Navi Mumbai is envisaged as a metro-sized counter magnet to reduce the pressure on the Mumbai metropolis.
 It is planned as a polycentric new town with a series of nodal concentrations along mass-transport corridors.
 It is anticipated to have 14 of these townships when it is fully constructed, with a total population holding capacity of four million people and one million jobs.
 Dronagiri is one of these 14 nodes and is being developed by CIDCO.
 Dronagiri has a mountain near the sea and has a Dronagiri Fort Old Church.